Carl Kammerer: Early life and career

-Kammerer was drafted in the second round of the 1960 NFL Draft before completing dual degrees in History and Physical Education at College of the Pacific in the spring of 1961.
+Kammerer was selected in the second round of the 1960 NFL draft before completing dual degrees in History and Physical Education at College of the Pacific in the spring of 1961.
 After playing two years for the San Francisco 49ers and seven seasons for the Washington Redskins, Kammerer was traded to and later released by the Atlanta Falcons, retiring in 1969.